dappnode/DAppNodeDocs/docs/dao/faq.md

 ---
-title: DAppNode DAO FAQ
+title: Dappnode DAO FAQ
 ---
 <details>
   <summary>What is a DAO?
-What is the purpose and mission of the DAppNode DAO?
+What is the purpose and mission of the Dappnode DAO?
 </summary>
   <div>
     <div>Content needed.</div>